arigl/PL_Blog/NaturalNumbers.md

 - Now we want to actually add with the other variable, we utilize m, on both sides of the equation
     - add (S n) m = S (add n m)
 ```
-Now we have a perfectly working additional function with natural numbers as follows.
+Now we have a perfectly working addition function with natural numbers as follows.

 ```
 -- addition